Administrable Vaccines

 • A list of Canadian Edition (conceptID including 1000087) concepts and descriptions can be found in this subset;

-• In most cases, the vaccine trade name will be represented as found in the product monograph or as published by the Vaccine Vigilance Working Group: it may be a mix of capital and lower case letters.
+• In most cases, the vaccine trade name will be represented as displayed in the Health Canada Drug Product Database (DPD) : it may be a mix of capital and lower-case letters.
+The product monograph may be used for validation of additional details.

 Fully Specified Name